carol6691/heart-disease-prediction-ML/README.md

 - high percentage of missing values in some variables
 - removal of `ca` and `thal` reduced the number of available predictors
 - complete-case analysis reduced the sample size from 920 to 531
-- the sample is heavily male-dominated, which may affect generalizability
+- the sample is heavily male-dominated
 - the dataset lacks relevant lifestyle variables such as:
   - smoking
   - alcohol consumption
   - BMI
   - body weight
-- multiclass prediction is affected by class imbalance
+- prediction is affected by class imbalance

 ## Tech Stack